 This shoot brought together the winning combo of travelers and portraits!
-And yes, I left the disembodied hand on the portrait above, couldn’t help myself plus I felt like it matched this couple’s artsy vibe.
+And yes, I left the disembodied hand on the portrait above, couldn’t help myself plus I felt like it matched this couple’s vibe.
 But don’t worry, it’s removable.

-I do love editing and retouching.
-As much as I used to love the process in the darkroom back in the day.
-Photoshop is like a super fun creative/problem-solving tool.
+I do love editing and retouching as much as I used to love the process in the darkroom back in the day.
 Anyway.
 Amara is a former classmate of mine (and quite the flautist, in case you are looking for a flute quartet in New England!).
 She and her partner Dave came to Europe on their first major trip abroad together for a wedding in Berlin and a multi-city adventure thereafter.
-I was so happy that they reached out!
 It was really nice to spend time with them and it’s always a pleasure to photograph people who are so obviously connected and into each other (and into art!).
-The shoot was essentially a mini-tour of Prague including a few hotspots and a few spots I’ve been dreaming about shooting in off the beaten tourist path.
+The shoot was essentially a mini-tour of Prague, including a few hotspots and a few spots I’ve been dreaming about shooting in off the beaten tourist path.

 We met near Staroměstská and hopped across the Vltava to Vojanovy Sady (aka the Prague park where peacocks run free).